 The source of these data is the AIHW National Hospital Morbidity Database.
 Other data on the principal diagnoses and AR-DRGs of hospitalised patients is available in the Australian hospital statistics reports.
 Some data have been revised since previously published.
 For confidentiality, some data have been suppressed.

 Data cubes will open in a new window.

-The use of the different editions in the five data cubes means that data across years may not be exactly comparable.
+The use of the different editions in the six data cubes means that data across years may not be exactly comparable.

 The variables in the data cube are: